kmk142789/kmk142789/docs/public_impact_explorer.md

 | Provider voice | [`state/provider_feedback_loop.json`](../state/provider_feedback_loop.json) | Office hours, surveys, and shared services for childcare providers. |

 All files are human-readable, version-controlled, and referenced in the `PublicImpactExplorer` builder so the dashboard remains reproducible.
+When a source file is missing the builder simply returns empty placeholders, keeping the dashboard resilient during initial setup.

 ## Generating the dataset